poweredbywolf/genericApp/README.md

+# Specific to this app
+API keys are by default kept in the home directory in a file called api.json If you choose to keep the keys in a differenct path or file you must edit keys.py

+# General Principles

 # Generic APP

 * This is a generic flask app which I have used for education purposes.
 Below is some of the major resources